 Ver- Changes

 sion

 3.0 New

-3.0.1 Added the DefaultFormat, GIFCompression, GIFEnableAnimation,
+3.0.1 Added the DefaultFormat, GIFEnableAnimation, GIFTransparency, PNGAlpha and

-GIFTransparency, PNGAlpha and PNGEnableAnimation parameters
+PNGEnableAnimation parameters

-7.7.11 [Index]
+8.7.10 [Index]

 The Index section contains a list of link group IDs in the order in which the link groups will appear on the disassembly index page.
-The link groups themselves are defined in [Index::] sections (see below).
+The link groups themselves - with the exception of OtherCode - are defined in [Index:\:\] sections (see below); OtherCode is a special built-in link group that contains links to the index pages of secondary disassemblies defined by [OtherCode:\] sections.